miermontoto/Root/README.md

 #BasicGijon

 ##Project
-Basic project using what used to be basic/qbasic. (now bat) Started to made it just because.
+Basic project using what used to be basic/qbasic/gwbasic. (now bat)

 ##Installation
 No installation needed.
 Just download and run.